cmmid/cmmid.github.io/topics/covid19/_posts/2020-05-11-pandemic-travel-china.md

 ---

 # add the title of your project
-title: Changing Travel Patterns in Mainland China During the Early Stages of the COVID-2019 Pandemic
+title: Changing travel patterns in China during the early stages of the COVID-19 pandemic

 description: We examined human movement on multiple geographic scales to provide a complete picture of the overall dynamics while drawing links to their public health implications.